shaifimran/pg_embed/readme.md

-# pg_embed: PostgreSQL Extension for HuggingFace Embeddings
+# pg_embed: PostgreSQL Extension for Embeddings Generation

 `pg_embed` is a PostgreSQL extension written in PL/Python that enables you to generate and store text embeddings directly in your database using HuggingFace's Inference API.
 This extension is ideal for adding semantic search, similarity, and AI-powered features to your PostgreSQL-backed applications.